DuckTapeMan35/razer-keyboard-highlighter/README.md

 - Double keys

 Double keys refers to when 2 keys are being held together, they follow the structure of FirstKeyHeld_SecondKeyHeld.
 As an example let's take super_shift, this mode and its rules will only trigger when first super is held and then shift is held.

+Note: if you don't care about order you need to add both super_shift and shift_super with the same rules.